What is genital herpes?

 Exams and Tests

-Genital herpes is usually diagnosed based on your medical history and a physical exam.
+Your doctor may be able to diagnose genital herpes from your medical history and a physical exam, especially if the herpes sores are typical in appearance.
 Your doctor may ask you the following questions:

 - Do you think you were exposed to genital herpes or another sexually transmitted infection (STI)?
 How do you know?
 Did your partner tell you?